 If a subsequent divorce is filed by either spouse, all of the issues have been already been determined, so the family law court only needs to adopt the legal separation decree to complete the divorce.

 Legal Separation Agreement

-a person must file a petition for dissolution, as well as a Legal Separation Agreement.
+IN ORDER TO SECURE DISSOLUTION, a person must file a petition for dissolution, as well as a Legal Separation Agreement.
 This separation agreement is a legal document that determines all marital issues, including property division, debt allocation, and child related issues.

 The parties must agree to each and every provision contained in the document and sign consenting to be bound by the terms.
 Upon the conclusion of the dissolution, the family law judge adopts the provisions of the legal separation agreement and orders the provisions legally binding upon the parties.

+EACH DIVORCE ACTION CAN BE DIFFERENT.
 Just like most areas of domestic relations law in Ohio, it is easy to see how the term legal separation can be a confusing topic.
 Not having the proper understanding of the topic could lead to improper results.